moritzm99/hot-spot-analysis-cm/README.md

 - this repository was mainly created for `Archipelagos` interns to maintain data harvesting from `Copernicus Ocean Products` for marine research purposes
 - this is a 'from scratch guide' starting from anaconda installation and copernicus API setup to more sophisticated data querying and visualization
+- expected runtime on a 32 GB RAM machine: ~6 min

 ## Requirements
 ### Step 0: